natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Kfir%20C.7.md

 * Above average acceleration below Mach 1, and one of the fastest acceleration in the game above Mach 1
 * Extremely fast, especially at high altitudes
 * Has long range AIM-9Gs
+* Able to take out 1 base if loaded with bombs
+* Ballistic computer for guns, bombs, and rockets

 '''Cons:'''